JustBluffing/DrawbotDaVinci/README.md

 Connect & Set up (first time onely)

 Open UGS, connect the device using setup wizard.
-On the calibration screen of setup wizard, set steps per millimeter
+On the calibration screen of setup wizard, set steps per millimeter to the following:

 X: 41.667

 Y: 43.448

 Z: Any, not used

 (Measured with a ruler, possibly off by half a millimeter)

 Enabling microstepping: